 - I reached out via social media and got some great advice and help.

-I would advise women to be creative in their solutions.
+I would advise women to be creative in their daycare solutions.
 Do your research.
-Don’t be afraid to ask questions of your Child Care providers.
-You are the boss!
+Don’t be afraid to ask questions of your Child Care Providers.
+You are the boss.

-Often you can make deals with other mothers in your area who are staying home.
+Often you can make deals with other mothers in your area who are staying home after having children.
 They may watch your child for a discounted rate in return for babysitting on the weekends.